ShujiaHuang/qmplot/README.rst

 .. figure:: tests/output_manhattan_plot_xviertical_noline.png

-The behavior of the ``manhattanplot`` function changes slightly when results from only a single chromosome are used.
+The behavior of the ``manhattanplot`` function changes slightly when results from only a single chromosome is used.
 Here, instead of plotting alternating colors and chromosome ID on the x-axis, the SNP's position on the chromosome is plotted on the x-axis: